rzimmerman/delayed-events/README.md

         //use event.data and/or event.time to remove event from your data store }

+Note that if your event functions take a callback as a second parameter, this function will only get called if your event function calls back with `null` or `undefined`.
+This way a triggered event that fails will be marked but not cleared.

 #### addDelayedEvent

 Add a delayed event to the data store.
 The user can use the event.time and event.data properties to create a unique ID.
 No callbacks are used.